-Hello and Welcome to Chalk Creek Canyon, home to my cabins.
 If you are looking for a peaceful cabin in the mountains to relax from the everyday grind of life, you are in the right place.
-My cabins are located between the towns of Salida, CO and Buena Vista, CO.
-Just outside of Nathrop, between Mt.
+My cabins are located in Nathrop, between Mt.
 Princeton and Mt.
 Antero, both fourteeners.
 There are natural hot springs just down the road to relax in, endless fishing opportunities, hiking, biking, 4-wheeling, gold panning, rock hounding for aqua marine gem stones, rafting and float fishing, ghost town exploring, horse back riding, and creek side campfire's to keep you entertained.

 I have two cabins that I rent out to guests and one that I keep for myself.
-From Memorial Day weekend to Labor Day weekend I prefer to rent the cabins by the week, Saturday to Saturday.
-If you can't do a whole week, a three night minimum is required.
+I prefer to rent the cabins by the week, Saturday to Saturday (one week stay includes one free night), if you can't do a whole week, a three night minimum is required.

-Both cabins are house keeping cabins, which means you are asked to leave them as you found them and are fully stocked with everything you need for a weeks stay except food and linens.
+Both cabins are house keeping cabins, which means you are asked to leave them as you found them.
+Please bring everything you would need for a weeks stay.
 Linens you would need to bring would include; fitted, flat, pillow cases and towels for queen size beds.
 Pets are accepted with approval.
 Limit two pets per cabin, $10 a night per pet.

 Thanks you for your interest,

 We are also included in the Colorado Vacation Directory.com

 Lots of outdoor seating areas full of peace and nature!